fcouceiro/nutiljs/README.md

     nutil -s <serviceName> -c <controllerName>

 ## Placeholders
-Both controllers and services are generated based on placeholders provided by the user.
+All boilerplate is generated based on placeholders provided by the user.

 Placeholders must be placed inside `placeholders/` folder.